rubymotion-community/motion-http/README.md

 - iOS, macOS, tvOS, watchOS
 - Android

-On Android, this gem depends on the super popular [OkHttp](http://square.github.io/okhttp/) networking library.
+It makes use of the officially supported networking libraries provided by Apple and Google.
+The goal of this gem is to provide you with a stable alternative to using these libraries directly, using a syntax that is much easier to use.

-Please note that this library is still a work in progress.
-Please report bugs and suggestions for improvement!
+Please report any bugs and suggestions for improvement!

 ## Installation